rnolan3/jlr-hvac-concept/README.md

 #### Starting the dev server

+To start the dev server:

 ```
 npm start
 ```

 Once the server has started, browse to `localhost:8080` to view the application.

+#### Browser environment

+Please note the following browser requirements for the application to work as designed:

+* *Chrome 48* or newer
+* *Touch emulation* must be turned on.
+This is required for the touch events to trigger.
+* The browser viewport should be set to *1080x1920*

 ## Technology Choices